 • Kentucky Bluegrass (recently approved by the FDA; even more widely fed to animals to produce meat and milk; already an invasive grass in its natural state, it will spread even more uncontrollably with genetically engineered resistance to RoundUp)

-• Farmed salmon (as of December 21, 2012, the FDA has conditionally approved salmon containing a growth hormone)
+• Farmed salmon (as of April 2013, the FDA is still considering comments about their conditional approval of salmon containing a growth hormone)

 *Because corn has been engineered to produce its own insecticide as it grows, the Environmental Protection Agency now regulates corn as an insecticide.